 from outside of the US, your country may

-require you to pay taxes on your order.
+require you to pay taxes and duties on your order.

 We do not control this amount nor do we

 have any idea what each country may charge.

 We are required to put your full invoice

 and on the packing slip within your package

 (so... if your order is $72, we put $72

 on the form and in the box).

 box before you order.
 If you check this